Anne of Green Gables

-Anne of Green Gables is a 1908 novel by Canadian author Lucy Maud Montgomery (published as L. M. Montgomery).
+Anne of Green Gables is a 1908 novel by the Canadian author Lucy Maud Montgomery (published as L. M. Montgomery).
 Written for all ages, it has been considered a classic children's novel since the mid-20th century.
 Set in the late 19th century, the novel recounts the adventures of an 11-year-old orphan girl Anne Shirley sent by mistake to two middle-aged siblings, Matthew and Marilla Cuthbert, who had originally intended to adopt a boy to help them on their farm in the fictional town of Avonlea in Prince Edward Island, Canada.
 The novel recounts how Anne makes her way through life with the Cuthberts, in school, and within the town.

 Anne of Green Gables has been translated into at least 36 languages and has sold more than 50 million copies, making it one of the best-selling books worldwide to date in any language, and is taught to students around the world.
 It was the first of many novels; Montgomery wrote numerous sequels.
 In 2008, an authorized prequel, Before Green Gables by Budge Wilson was published on the occasion of the 100th anniversary of the series.

 The book has been adapted as films, television film, and animated and live-action television series.
 Musicals and plays have also been created, with productions annually in Canada, Europe, and Japan.